mavlink/qgc-dev-guide/en/ui_design/multi_device_pattern.md

 QGC does not have differently coded UIs which are targeted to different screen sizes and/or form factors.
 In general it uses QML Layout capabilities to reflow a single set of QML UI code to fit different form factors.
 In some cases it provides less detail on small screen sizes to make things fit.
 But that is a simple visibility pattern.

 ### FactSystem
 Internal to QGC is a system which is used to manage all of the individual pieces of data within the system.
-This data model is them connected to controls.
+This data model is then connected to controls.

 ### Heavy reliance on reusable controls
 QGC UI is developed from a base set of reusable controls and UI elements.
 This way any new feature added to a reusable control is now available throughout the UI.
 These reusable controls also connect to FactSystem Facts which then automatically provides appropriate UI.